Updated as of June 25, 2021

 Appointments are limited.
 Each visitor is responsible for complying with the Inmate Visiting Regulations and the protocols listed below.
 Visitors may be turned away for non-compliance.

 The Nevada Department of Corrections (NDOC and Department) is mindful of the impact that COVID-19 has had on the relationships between offenders, their families, and friends.
 While the 14-month suspension of visiting was necessary to limit the spread of the virus into our facilities, NDOC recognizes the emotional toll it has taken on the immediate family members, children, and friends of the offenders.

 We recognize the importance of the support each family provides to incarcerated individuals.
 Not only does that connection help offenders cope with their current situation, but also promotes a strengthened healthy family cohesion and leads offenders to a more successful transition back into the community.
 Visitation helps maintain that core connection to the most important fabric of our society – the family.

 Now that sufficient safety protocols can be enacted, NDOC is pleased to be able to resume visitation beginning May 1, 2021, with the following protocols.

-Under the new guidelines, offenders will be allowed three visitors rather than two, visits will be increased to every two weeks and children as young as 2 may participate.
+Starting June 24, 2021, all institutions will be transitioning to Phase 2 for visitation.
+Under the new guidelines, fully vaccinated offenders will not be required to wear masks during visitation.
+However, all visitors will be required to wear a disposable or cloth face mask without valves, slits, or holes, regardless of vaccination status.
+Phase 2 of visitation also allows offenders three visitors rather than two, visits will be increased to every two weeks and children as young as 2 may participate.
 Visits will remain in two-hour increments; however, out-of-state visitors may ask for an extended time by request to the Warden.
-While the initial protocols called for an institution to reach a 75% vaccination rate among offenders before advancing to Phase 2, officials reconsidered the threshold to 65%.

 Notification of Changes